clessn/clessn-blend/Pipelines/Refiners/README.md

 ## Description

-A data refiner takes the information from the data warehouse and prepares it for data marts.
+A data refiner takes the information from the data warehouse and prepares it for a data mart.

 ## Create a refiner